American Legion Riders Department of California,

 Section 1.
 Vests or Jackets that have the patches of the "American Legion Riders" will conform to the following guidelines.

-B. American Legion Riders back patches will be worn on a vest or jacket.
-Members having riding vests and jackets with the large patch affixed to the back will comply with the guidelines of this Article of the by-laws
+C. American Legion Riders back patches will be worn on a vest or jacket.
+Members having riding vests and jackets with the American Legion Riders patch set affixed to the back will comply with the guidelines of this Article of the By-Laws

-F. The bottom rocker shall designate the member's organization status as follows: Post members - "Veteran" Auxiliary Unit members - "Auxiliary", Sons of the Legion members - "Squadron".
+F. The bottom flare shall designate the member’s organization status as follows: Post members – “Veteran” Auxiliary Unit members – “Auxiliary”, Sons of the Legion members – “Squadron”.

 Section 1.
 Members may be suspended or expelled under the same procedures providing for the suspension or expulsion of a member of The American Legion in the Department Trail Manual and these bylaws.

 Section 1.
-Proposed amendments to these By-Laws must be submitted in writing to the Executive Board and at a regular meeting of the Chapter and read there at.
-At the next regular meeting, or subsequently if postponed, the proposed amendment may be adopted by a two-thirds (2/3) affirmative vote of those present and voting.
+Proposed amendments to these By-Laws must be submitted in writing to the Executive Committee and at a regular meeting of the Chapter and read there at.
+At the next regular meeting the proposed amendment may be adopted by a two-thirds (2/3) affirmative vote of those present and voting.
 A committee of officers and members shall be appointed annually to review and recommend amendments to the By-Laws.

 Section 2.
-Any provision of these By-Laws shallbe automatically amended to conform to any amendment adopted by The American Legion National, Department, Area, District, or Post 416 under which this organization operates.
+Any provision of these By-Laws not in compliance with the Department of California American Legion Riders By-Laws, shall be automatically amended to conform to those By-Laws and to The American Legion National, Department, Area, District, or Post 416 By-Laws under which this organization operates.
 Such amendments will be announced at the next regularly scheduled meeting of the Chapter 416 American Legion Riders.

 Section 3.
-It shall be the responsibility of the Judge Advocate to ensure that the By-Laws of the American Legion Riders Chapter 416 are in agreement with the American Legion National, Department, Area, District, and Post 416 By-Laws under Article XII, and to present the necessary proposed amendments to the Board of Directors and the membership at a regularly called meeting.
+It shall be the responsibility of the Judge Advocate to ensure that the By-Laws of the American Legion Riders Chapter 416 are in agreement with the American Legion National, Department, Area, District, and Post 416 By-Laws under Article XII, and to present the necessary proposed amendments to the Executive Committee and the membership at a regularly called meeting.

 Section 4.
-These By-Laws and any amendment initiated by the Chapter shall be in effect until approved by The Department of California American Legion Riders.
+These By-Laws and any amendment initiated by the Chapter which is not in conflict with Department bylaws shall be in effect until approved by The Department of California American Legion Riders.